Corporate governance

 A summary of Board and Committee meetings held is published in the annual report.

 The Board considers itself to be sufficiently independent and adheres to the QCA Code recommendation that a board should have at least two independent Non-Executive Directors.
+Duncan Neale was appointed Senior Independent Non-Executive Director on 25 April 2024.

 The Board considers that the Non-Executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities, and bring considerable experience in scientific, operational and financial development of clean technology products and companies.